Medium/phantomjs/README.md

 recommends that you run `apt-get install nodejs-legacy` to symlink `node` to `nodejs` on those platforms, or many NodeJS programs won't work properly.

+##### I'm using an ARM processor (or other non-standard) chipset or unsupported version of Linux.
+I get errors about "Unexpected platform or architecture".
+What do I do?

+We only have binaries available for common OS / processor configurations.
+Sorry.

+You may be able to get a PhantomJS binary from your operating system's package manager.
+Or you can build your own from source.
+If you put that binary on PATH, this installer will use it (see "Deciding Where to Get PhantomJS" above).

 Contributing
 ------------